Tissue shape from cell-scale active tensions: Tension networks with pressure differentials

 \subsubsection{Local Möbius invariance of force balance}

-MWVTs are closed under MTs: applying an MT $M(z)$ to the vertices and edges of an MWVT results in another MWVT, with seed points $M(\tvec_i^\mathrm{C})$, weights $|M'(\tvec_i^\mathrm{C})| \uplambda_i$, and tricellular vertices $M(\rvec_{ijk})$~\cite{Ash.Bolker1986}.
+The set of MWVTs is closed under MTs: applying an MT $M(z)$ to the vertices and edges of an MWVT results in another MWVT with seed points $M(\tvec_i^\mathrm{C})$, weights $\uplambda_i \, |M'(\tvec_i^\mathrm{C})|$, and tricellular vertices $M(\rvec_{ijk})$~\cite{Ash.Bolker1986} (note that under a Möbius transformation, \emph{both} the seed points and the multiplicative weights of an MWVT change).
 This property follows because MTs preserve circles and their intersection angles.
-Hence, MWVTs behave exactly in the same way under MTs as discrete conformal maps.
+Hence, MWVTs behave exactly in the same way under MTs as discrete conformal maps of triangulations.

-This Möbius invariance allows showing that the MWVT cells also obey tension force balance at tricellular vertices, Eq.~\eqref{eq:angle_complement}.
-To this end, we find an MT that locally maps an unweighted, straight-edge Voronoi tessellation onto a given MWVT (Fig.~\ref{fig:Moebius-triangle}; see App.~\ref{app:angles_MWVT} for details).
-Since the MT preserves vertex angles, the MWVT vertex angles $\upgamma_{ij}^k$ are indeed complementary to the angles $\tilde{\upgamma}_{ij}^k$ of the corresponding tension triangulation $\uptau_{ij}=|\tvec^\mathrm{C}_i-\tvec^\mathrm{C}_j|/\sqrt{\uplambda_i \uplambda_j}$.
-Therefore, while triangulation angles change under discrete conformal maps, tessellation angles are exactly preserved.
+This ``Möbius invariance'' shows that the MWVT cells also obey tension force balance at tricellular vertices, Eq.~\eqref{eq:angle_complement}.
+To this end, we find an MT that locally maps an unweighted (straight-edge) Voronoi tessellation onto a given MWVT (Fig.~\ref{fig:Moebius-triangle}; see App.~\ref{app:angles_MWVT} for details).
+Since the MT preserves vertex angles, the MWVT vertex angles $\upgamma_{ij}^k$ are indeed complementary to the angles $\tilde{\upgamma}_{ij}^k$ of the original (undeformed) tension triangulation $\uptau_{ij}=|\tvec^\mathrm{C}_i-\tvec^\mathrm{C}_j|/\sqrt{\uplambda_i \uplambda_j}$.
+Therefore, while triangulation angles change under discrete conformal maps, the dual tessellation angles are exactly preserved.
+Note that cell edges are now curved.
+Thus, the orthogonality of cell and triangulation edges is superseded by angle complementarity.

-Taken together, we generalized the global Möbius invariance encountered above to a local invariance under arbitrary (discrete) conformal maps.
+Taken together, we generalized the global Möbius invariance of force balance to a local invariance under arbitrary discrete conformal maps.
 An example of a discrete conformal map that is not globally Möbius is shown in Fig.~\ref{fig:discrete_conformal}.
+Mathematically, we showed a correspondence between discrete conformal deformations of triangulations and of cell tesselations, using a multiplicatively weighted Voronoi construction.
 On the level of the triangulation, discrete conformal maps act as a rescaling $\uptau_{ij}^2 \mapsto\uplambda_i\uplambda_j\uptau_{ij}^2$, while on the level of the dual tessellation, it acts as a local MT and determines the pressures $\upp_i=\uplambda_i^{-1}$.
-We showed that these two actions are precisely compatible.
-Overall, we confirmed the intuition that pressure geometrically acts as a local scale factor.
+We showed that these two actions are precisely compatible and, thus, have made precise the intuition that pressure geometrically acts as a local scale factor.
+Finally, the MWVT cell areas do not admit a simple formula; however, to good approximation, cell areas are \emph{rescaled} by the discrete scale factor (App.~\ref{app:formulas_MWPTs}):